Cloud Storage Options

 Cloud storage refers to any program owned or managed by a third party that allows you to upload your data using the Internet.
 An advantage of cloud storage is that you can easily access and synchronize your data from multiple devices anywhere in the world, and, when properly configured, you can share your information with anyone you want.
 Faculty, staff, and students can also collaborate easily and stay productive with document sharing in the cloud as well as real-time co-authoring across devices through Microsoft's Office 365 tools in the My UT Health intranet.

 This type of online storage can make you more productive, but it also comes with security risks.
 In accordance with HOP 5.8.31 Cloud Computing and HOP 5.8.21 Data Classification, University employees must use an approved cloud storage provider when storing University data.
 The cloud products you choose must be based on the categories of data you intend to store.
-For instance, the University's hybrid cloud storage (MyCloud) is a unique service because it is the only University-approved cloud storage for storing and sharing sensitive data on the cloud.
+For instance, the University's hybrid cloud storage (MyCloud) is a unique service because it is the only University-approved cloud storage for sharing sensitive data with non-UTHSCSA faculty, staff, and students.

 To help guide your decision, the University has designated the following solutions for cloud storage and collaboration in the table below:

 |OneDrive for Business||MyCloud||Sharepoint Sites||Leased Mass Storage/Network Share|